 Jordan Jacobs, MPhil

-Head of Cultural Policy and Repatriation
+Principal Head of Cultural Policy/Acting Head of Anthropology and Archaeology

-Cultural Policy and Repatriation Specialist
+Cultural Policy Specialist

 The Registration Division oversees and implements collections policies and procedures on acquisitions, deaccessions, loans, analytical sampling, insurance, and risk management, and coordinates research access and maintains the intellectual documentation and records related to the Museum’s collections.
 The Division supports professional education through museum studies internships on the Berkeley campus and in partnership with accredited graduate museum studies programs.